programClown/OpenSourceToolkit.NET/README.md

 ## 🧪 Tests

 The solution includes a comprehensive test suite in `OpenSourceToolkit.Tests` using **MSTest**.
-These tests verify the functionality of the ported libraries and ensure parity with the original tools.
+These 170+ tests verify the functionality of most of the libraries.

 ### Coverage Areas